 Since 1966, SCCC has practiced an innovative, volunteer-based model for delivering high quality mental health services to under-served communities.
-This model has proven to be effective and sustainable, delivering increases in both revenue and services-through the 2008 recession.
+This model has proven to be effective and sustainable, delivering increases in both revenue and services.
 Through this plan SCCC affirms its commitment to this strategic business model and to its unique culture, building upon these strengths and developing skills and capacity to reach more people in lasting ways.

-Well-trained volunteer counselors deliver high-quality mental health services to under-served communities through a unique model in which:
+Well-trained counselors deliver high-quality mental health services to under-served communities through a unique volunteer model in which:

-- Professional training and services embrace a variety of approaches and modalities with a commitment to attracting leading experts in the field - A welcoming community culture respects differences and invites all voices - Small counselor training classes deliver strong connections and quality learning - Private funding allows resources to be focused on service delivery rather than bureaucracy - Volunteer counselors and supervisors reduce the cost of providing care - A sliding scale fee structure increases accessibility and covers a majority of operating costs - Fiscal conservatism results in sustainability and prudent growth - The teaching and learning community continuously evolves - SCCC educates agencies in other communities to use its effective model
+- Professional training and services embrace a variety of approaches and modalities with a commitment to attracting leading experts in the field. - A welcoming community culture respects differences and invites all voices. - Small counselor training classes deliver strong connections and quality learning. - Private funding, rather than the bureaucracy of government funding, allows resources to be focused on service delivery. - Volunteer counselors and supervisors reduce the cost of providing care. - A sliding scale fee structure increases accessibility. - Fiscal responsibility results in sustainability and prudent growth. - The teaching and learning community establishes and responds to new goals as conditions and opportunities change. - SCCC educates agencies in other communities in the use of its effective model.